- Discover CSUB

 PPA 530 Administration in Multicultural Settings (5)

 This elective seminar surveys the theory and practice of effective management in multicultural contexts.
 The increased presence of ethic minorities and women within the structures of service organizations combined with increased services to multicultural communities and clients have provided challenges and opportunities to management and supervisors to reassess traditional supervisorial practices.
 Students will explore those facets of organizational culture, which are in this process of change.

-PPA 538 Quality Initiatives in Health and Human Services (5)
+PPA 536 Continuous Quality Improvement in Health Care (5)

 Quality improvement activities are now essential to the financing and management of health and human service organizations.
 Third party payers, accrediting agencies, reviewers and regulators at all levels require health and human service organizations to set goals and measure outcomes and processes of care.
 Additionally, organizations may use quality standards to market services to service recipients that are increasingly aware of the risks and benefits involved in human service activities.
 This course introduces the student to major quality initiatives and the specific processes of work flow management, statistical process control, patient management, clinical practice guidelines, analytic techniques and research strategies applicable to the quality improvement process.

 PPA 540 Leadership (5)